martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 That's it!
 That's all there is to basic c-expressions, they're really easy.

 A big advantage of basic c-expressions is that they're really simple in concept and very simple to implement.
 The sample implementation file basic-curly.lisp implements this in only 64 lines of (non-comment) code; if you don't want to bring in a separate library, you could simply copy that code into your program.
 They also have practically no chance of conflicting with anything else; they only redefine "{" and "}" in the readtable, for example.

+Like all readable notations, basic c-expressions work very well with macros, quasiquotation, and other capabilities of Lisp.
+Many people have tried to implement infix systems with macros, but their syntax is terrible and they often have surprising (and unfortunate) interactions with macros.
+Instead, the readable notations "just work".

 You can disable basic curly-expressions (or any other readable notation) by just running this, which restores the readtable that was in effect before you enabled a readable notation: